AFAgarap/AFAgarap.github.io/_posts/2019-09-05-avoiding-vanishing-gradients.md

 date: 2019-09-05
 ---

+> We add random noise to a network's gradients as an attempt to avoid the vanishing gradients problem.

 ## Introduction

 Neural networks are computational models used to approximate a function that models the relationship between the dataset features $x$ and labels $y$, i.e. $f(x) \approx y$.
 A neural net achieves this by learning the best parameters $\theta$ such that the difference between the prediction $f(x; \theta)$ and the label $y$ is minimal.
 They typically learn through gradient-based algorithms with the aid of backpropagation of errors observed at the output layer.